JoseMGuerra/DIY-Installation/README.md

 ### As a returning user

 - I want to be able to contact through social media.
 - I want to be able to fill in a form to ask questions if I have doubts during my installation.
-- I want to send pictures of my finished project to show in the website.

 ## Structure

 ### Home page

-The user will be greated with a welcome page that will contain an inviting full screen picture.Each page contains a conventional logo positioned on the top left and a navigation bar to all pages in the website on the right side and a botton a the middle of the page with the text "contact" that will bring the user to the contact page.
+The user will be greated with a hero image of green surface and a pair of builder gloves making a statement of what the website is about .Each page contains a conventional logo positioned on the top left and a navigation bar on the right side, which will me placed under the logo for mobile small screen sizes.
 All pages will be responsive and layout will adapt to different screen sizes.In the botton of the page the user will find the footer that  contains  social media links.

 ### Project page